arnaud-jamin/Cog/README.md

 # Cog
 Cog is a set of debug tools for Unreal Engine built on top of [Dear ImGui](https://github.com/ocornut/imgui)

+# Fork Information
+This is a forked project from https://github.com/arnaud-jamin/Cog to adapt it to some expanded needs, and extend functionality.

+-Supports multiple PIE windows (some functionality might not be intuitive)

+# Cog
 ![Cog](https://github.com/arnaud-jamin/Cog/assets/13844285/21659aea-2cd8-4ef6-b3b0-5795f5f3246b)

 - [Video](https://www.youtube.com/watch?v=ea5hz3cFcMM)